Romania's centrist government collapses after no-confidence vote | DW | 05.02.2020

 Romanian lawmakers toppled the centrist minority government of Prime Minister Ludovic Orban on Wednesday, raising the possibility of an early election in the EU member state.

 The parliamentary no-confidence vote follows just three months in office.
-A total of 261 of 465 MPs voted in favour of a motion against Orban's government, which took over in November.
+A total of 261 of 465 MPs voted in favor of a motion against Orban's government, which took over in November.

 Read more: 'The events of December 1989 did not lead to a fresh start'